FBI arrests 3 linked to white-supremacist group ahead of Virginia pro-gun rally

 Lemley was a “cavalry scout” in the U.S. Army, according to a court filing.

-U.S. and Canadian authorities had been searching for Mathews after his truck was found in September near the border between the two countries.
+U.S. and Canadian law enforcement had been searching for Mathews after his truck was found in September near the border between the two countries.
 He was last seen by family members in Beausejour, northeast of Winnipeg, on Aug.
 24, according to the Royal Canadian Mounted Police.
 The Canadian military’s intelligence unit was investigating Mathews for “possible racist extremist activities” for several months, according to the Canadian Department of National Defence.

-Authorities said Lemley and Mathews built an assault rifle using several parts, including an upper-receiver that Lemley had ordered and shipped to a Maryland home.
+Investigators said Lemley and Mathews built an assault rifle using several parts, including an upper-receiver that Lemley had ordered and shipped to a Maryland home.
 In December, the three men gathered at an apartment that Lemley and Mathews rented in Delaware, where they discussed The Base and its activities and members, passed around the assault file and tried to make the drug DMT, a hallucinogen, according to court papers.

-A few days later, Lemley and Mathews bought 150 rounds of ammunition and paper shooting targets and Lemley was spotted by an FBI agent at a gun range in Maryland.
-Court papers say federal agents heard the gun firing in rapid succession and authorities allege that Lemley later told Mathews: “Oh, oops, it looks like I accidentally made a machine gun.”
+A few days later, Lemley and Mathews bought 150 rounds of ammunition and paper shooting targets and an FBI agent spotted Lemley at a gun range in Maryland.
+Court papers showed that federal agents heard the gun firing in rapid succession and investigators said Lemley later told Mathews: “Oh, oops, it looks like I accidentally made a machine gun.”

 Federal agents appeared to have tracked the men’s movements and set up a stationary camera near the gun range, which captured video of Mathews shooting the gun there on Jan.
-5. Court documents say Lemley also had ordered 1,500 rounds of ammunition and he and Mathews visited the gun range as recently as Saturday.
+5. Court documents showed that Lemley also had ordered 1,500 rounds of ammunition and he and Mathews visited the gun range as recently as Saturday.

-Lemley also is charged with transporting a machine gun and “disposing of a firearm and ammunition to an alien unlawfully present in the United States.”
+Lemley also was charged with transporting a machine gun and “disposing of a firearm and ammunition to an alien unlawfully present in the United States.”

 The Anti-Defamation League said members of The Base and other white-supremacist groups frequently have posted online messages advocating for “accelerationism,” a fringe philosophy in which far-right extremists “have assigned to their desire to hasten the collapse of society as we know it.”